Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 The R<sup>2</sup> value is 0.494, indicating the ratio disparity accounts for roughly 50% of the variance in survival rate.
 An R<sup>2</sup> value on the lower side would be expected given the abundance of other factors which impact survival, hence this linear model would not be sufficient for predicting survival rates.
 To provide stronger predictive power, a multifactorial model would need to be used accounting for Age, Gender, Injury severity and mechanism, time to first transfusion etc. in addition to the transfusion ratio, although this was beyond the scope of this project.

 ## Objective 5
-Percentage waste for each blood component are shown below.
+Percentage waste for each blood component is shown below.

 | Year     | RBC Waste (%)   | FFP Waste (%)  | Platelet Waste (%) |
 | ---------| ----------------| ---------------|--------------------|